 Oregano, peppermint, tea tree, lavender, rosemary, cinnamon and thyme essential oils can also relieve sinus congestion.

 Perhaps you’re suffering from blocked ears rather than a blocked nose.
-Blocked ears and can be painful and cause hearing loss.
-I suggest Ear Wax Removal at Auris Ear Care.
+Blocked ears can be painful and cause hearing loss.
+I suggest ear wax removal.
 It’s such a relief to be out of pain and to be able to hear again.

 4. Reed Diffuser